IBM/sourceorbit/docs/pages/general/rules.md

+# Source Code Rules

 This page will outline the rules of an IBM i project, including what extensions are expected.

+> [!WARNING]
-Source Orbit does not care about project structure, but does enforce these rules for source code:
+> Source Orbit does not care about project structure, but does enforce these rules for source code.

-### Supported extensions
+## Supported extensions

 | Extension  | Extension meaning  | Notes                               |
 | ---------- | ------------------ | ----------------------------------- |